 Although wearing the Holter might feel a little inconvenient, it can be an important test to help diagnose an underlying heart condition.
 You will need to wear the Holter for at least 24 hours and complete a personal diary.

-Stay away from electric blankets, magnets, metal detectors, and high-voltage areas such as power lines.
-They may affect the recording.
+Electrical sources can affect the recording so please stay away from: electric blankets, magnets, metal detectors, and high-voltage areas (such as power lines).

 Follow your normal routine.
 Do not avoid stress, work or exercise.

 Try not to sleep on your back.
 Do not take a shower or bath.
 A sponge bath is OK.